| H O M E | M A T E R I A L . A R T | E N V I R O N M E N T . A R T || || || A B O U T . M E | C O N T A C T |

 Today I am a digital photographer on a professional level (website: www.ungewohnte-blicke.de), and I combine

-these skills with my in-depth-knowledge of the Unreal Engine to create unique photorealistic videogame graphics.
+these skills with my in-depth-knowledge of the Unreal Engine to create unique photorealistic 2D/3D assets.

 I have 15+ years of semi-professional experience in digital photography, graphics-design and texture-creation.